KTKin/S381F-Project-Student-Management-System/README.md

 - New data will replace old data and be show in the main page.

 ### Emergency Contact (CREATE & DELETE)
-- Create emergency contact by entering `Phone` and `Relation`
+- Create emergency contact by entering `Phone` and `Relation`.
-- Maximum number of contact is 5
+- Maximum number of contact is 5.
 - `Phone` with constraint of 8 digit number.
 - `Relation` is a String.
 #### Normal Flows (CREATE)
-1. Type the phone and relation in the input area
+1. Type the phone and relation in the input area.
-2. Press "Add"
+2. Press "Add" to create new contact.
 #### Exceptions
 - Any exception below that causes update failure:
 1. Number of contact reaches 5